-What is a conversion worth to you?
+What is one conversion, or sale, worth to you?

 If I build you a website and in 3 months you get 2 phone calls that lead to new business, then half of what you would expect for the year is the price.